 Please note: This event is free, but seating is limited.
 RSVP tickets will not be held after 6:30pm on the day of the event.
+Sold Out.

 In conjunction with Judith Bernstein: Cabinet of Horrors, The Drawing Center is hosting three evenings of conversations by artist-curator pairings on December 12, 2017; January 16th and 17th, 2018.
 The program is realized thanks to the generous support of Valeria Napoleone XX and is produced by Rosario Güiraldes, Assistant Curator.